 Function as reuse and action: A function doesn’t always need to take an input or return an output.
 It can simply perform an action—like printing a poem on the screen.
 This makes functions a useful way to organize and reuse code.

 Function as abstraction: Functions help break a program into meaningful parts.
 By wrapping up a specific task into a function, you can use it in many places.
-This not only reduces repetition, but also helps you think more clearly about how your program is structured.
+This not only reduces repetition but also helps you think more clearly about how your program is structured.

 In short, functions are central to programming because they do things, can take input and give output, and help us organize and abstract our code.